nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * If order is not specified, it will default to descending order.

 Examples:
-* `sortByPriority` Sorts tasks by priority in descending order.
+* `sortByPriority` sorts tasks by priority in descending order.
-* `sortByPriority o/asc` Sorts tasks by priority in ascending order.
+* `sortByPriority o/asc` sorts tasks by priority in ascending order.

 ## FAQ